Janelia Research Campus

 Going forward, HHMI will hold open competitions to determine Janelia’s future research areas.
 We plan to announce our first competition in 2018.

 Across Janelia’s research areas, tool-building is a constant.
-Our tool-builders drive the development of widely used microscopes, dyes, sensors, software, research methods, and more.
-Tool-building at Janelia permits new research areas to ramp up quickly and to pursue complex questions.
+Our tool-builders drive the development of widely used microscopes, dyes, sensors, software, algorithms, research methods and models, and more.
+With new tools, we can explore some of life’s big mysteries.

 Janelia's Group Leaders are independent scientists at all career stages who are directing small teams of researchers doing groundbreaking research across scientific disciplines.